 Hello everyone!
 I’m Ascen, with my heart split between the beaches of my hometown Almería and the skies of Madrid, where I lived for 8 years.

 When I am not planning a trip to a remote place I dedicate myself to the entire technical-creative-administrative part of Capture the Atlas.
 To give you an idea, this website is like that house in the mountains that I’ve always wanted to build.
 I drew the plans, I put the foundations, the walls and the ceiling.
 Dani was the decorator artist who with his photographs managed to turn the house into a museum, but he explains this better on his about.

 In short, my main functions are the design and maintenance of the web, organization of the blog, planning of the routes, writing of the travel and adventure articles, management of your queries and to make sure that we always offer the best quality.

-Also, I manage our social networks so if you have not already done so, I invite you to follow us:
+Also, I manage our social media accounts so if you have not already done so, I invite you to follow us:

 With my first salary working as an engineer I started saving to take an Interrail trip and that’s where I recovered a part of my childhood that I had left hidden in a corner.
 My past as a Scout.
 I packed my backpack after 15 years and filled it with enthusiasm again as I did in each summer camp.

 A year later I took the trip that inspired the creation of this website: 20 days in Southeast Asia.
 On this trip, I learned what things really mattered to me.
 I discovered what made me happy was as simple as dancing around a bonfire, watching the sun go down over the horizon, getting lost in the jungle or sleeping under the stars.